ancaerena/christmas-match/README.md

 <br>
 - Cards unmatched to turn back on before the next click on the next card.
 This was fixed with setTimeout() function.
 <br>
+- Time to stop when all cards are flipped was fixed with
 <h3>Bugs to be fixed</h3>
-- Time to stop when all cards are flipped and game is won.
+-
 <br>
 <br>
 <h3>Testing</h3>